UCF Chief of Police

 Chief’s Advisory Council

-Chief Metzger will revive the Chief’s Advisory Council, which include diverse voices of students, faculty, staff and parents.
+Chief Metzger revived the Chief’s Advisory Council, which include diverse voices of students, faculty and staff.

 UCF Police Department Diversity